 A new AS textbook written by Michael Lacewing to support this new syllabus will be published by Routledge in August 2014.
 You can pre-order the book on the Routledge online catalogue.
 A new A2 textbook will follow.
 Both textbooks will have a companion website with additional resources such as handouts, powerpoints and reading lists.

-ALP have INSET days this summer to support the new syllabus and each area of teaching in turn.
+ALP have INSET days to support the new syllabus and each area of teaching in turn.
 Please see our revised list: http://www.alevelphilosophy.co.uk/events/conferences-for-teachers/